Nonmonotonic inelastic tunneling spectra due to surface spin excitations in ferromagnetic junctions: Tunneling Hamiltonian and current operators for interacting electrons

-In principle, one can solve the equations of motion in the electrodes with effective boundary conditions (\ref{boundR}) and (\ref{boundL}) treating the tunneling coupling in Eqs. (\ref{boundR}) and (\ref{boundL}) as a perturbation.
-Using then these solutions, one can average the products of the left and right operators in the equations for the tunneling current (\ref{I_el}) and (\ref{I_spin}).
-However, instead of this tedious procedure, it is convenient to derive an effective transfer Hamiltonian and use it for the averaging.

-As the tunneling current operator ${\hat I}$ is proportional to the rate of change of the particle number operator of one of the systems (e.g the left one), the transfer Hamiltonian $H_T$ can be formally associated with the operator ${\hat I}$ in the standard way:
+where for simplicity $|S^r_z|=|S^l_z|\equiv |S_z|$.
+This equation along with Eq. (\ref{I_el}) define the total tunneling current operator (\ref{I_tot}).
+To introduce the tunneling Hamiltonian we write the tunneling current as the rate of change of the particle number in one of the systems (e.g in the left one):